Technology and Innovation (TE)

 Expand Worcestershire Real Time Information System (TER)

-Worcestershire County Council have, in recent years, been working to improve the provision of travel information throughout their transport network to improve and enhance accessible real time information (where available from operators), especially on main transport corridors throughout the authority.
+We have, in recent years, been working to improve the provision of travel information throughout our transport network to improve and enhance accessible real time information (where available from operators), especially on main transport corridors.

-The introduction of RTIS (Real Time Information System) is pivotal to Worcestershire County Council's strategy to support and grow the commercial bus market in the County.
-Bus journey times and reliability through the use are improved which leads to increased public confidence, satisfaction, and usage.
+The introduction of RTIS (Real Time Information System) is pivotal to our strategy to support and grow the commercial bus market in the County.
+Bus journey times and reliability through use are improved, which leads to increased public confidence, satisfaction, and usage.

 Worcestershire RTIS is made up of several core components;